 - Art therapy – This type of therapy is used to teach nonverbal strategies for expressing thoughts, feelings, and behavior in a healthy fashion.
 It is meant to be a technique for individuals to learn how to “tell without talking.”
 The art therapy groups also involve verbal processing of the artwork that is created.

 - Relaxation integration – This type of experiential modality is designed to increase self-esteem, motivation, and energy levels by providing a forum for learning and practicing leisure and social skills, while also developing healthy support systems.

 At Cross Creek Hospital, we want to ensure that each patient will have continued success in healing and maintaining recovery after completing inpatient care at our treatment center.
-In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our care.
-This plan coincides with a patient’s treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our programming for the treatment of schizophrenia.
+In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our hospital.
+This plan coincides with a patient’s treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our treatment for schizophrenia.